rafaelmv/Platzi-Shoppy/README.md

 I will love to see your changes and I will love to finish the project :)

-For more information enter tu www.platzi.com
+For more information enter to www.platzi.com